isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-06-02-post-vaccinating-a-nation.md

 [^9]: Lee, Jun 1977, p.
 129.

 [^10]: The Vaccination Ordinance (No. 19 of 1868) was supplanted by the Quarantine and Prevention of Disease Ordinance (No. 33 of 1915) See Srinivasagam, E. (1972). *Tables of the written laws of the Republic of Singapore, 1819–1971* (pp. 4, 40).
 Singapore: Malaya Law Review, University of Singapore.
 (Call no.: RSING q348.5957028 SRI)

+[^11]: Lee, Jun 1977, p.
+132.

+[^12]: Smallpox jabs no more a must for kids.
+(1981, March 7).
+The Straits Times, p.
+9; Smallpox vaccination papers not needed.
+(1981, March 7).
+The Business Times, p.
+5. Retrieved from NewspaperSG.

+[^13]: Centers for Disease Control and Prevention. (n.d.).
+Basic TB facts.
+Retrieved from Centers for Disease Control and Prevention website.